To,

 i) The company has paid/provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Act.

-j) With respect to the other matters to be included in the Auditor?s Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:
+j) With respect to the other matters to be included in the Auditor s Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us:

 ii.
 The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses;

-Referred to in paragraph 20 of "Report on Other Legal and Regulatory Requirements" of our Report of even date to the Members of MODERN DENIM LIMITED for the year ended 31st March, 2023.
+Referred to in paragraph 21 of our report of even date to the Members of MODERN DENIM LIMITED for the year ended 31st March, 2024.

 In terms of the information and explanations sought by us and given by the Company and the books of account and records examined by us in the normal course of audit and to the best of our knowledge and belief, we state that: